Name: Jeannette Rodgers

 Member of the 'Midlands African Studies Hub' (M.A.S.H) within the International Development Department at the University of Birmingham.

-Student member of the African Studies Association.
+Member of the African Studies Association.

-Student member of the Development Studies Association
+Member of the Development Studies Association

 UNICEF Children's Champion